roddhjav/apparmor.d/README.md

 This is fundamentally different from how AppArmor is used on Linux server as it is common to only confine the applications that face the internet and/or the users.

-## Tests

-A full test suite to ensure compatibility across distributions and softwares is still a work in progress.

 ## Installation